What is on your teacher summer to-do list? This ONE thing will help you have an easy & smooth upcoming school year.

 If you’re ready, follow the steps below to Plan your year at a glance.
 Grab a blank calendar, (one that isn’t for ANYTHING else) and by yourself or preferably with your team, follow along.

-• The first day, last day, days off, field trip days, etc. Anything that would interfere with math instruction.
+The first day, last day, days off, field trip days, etc. Anything that would interfere with math instruction.

-• Testing dates.
+Testing dates.
 These interfere with normal instruction and therefore need to be included as days you don’t have to teach content.
 It also helps you decide which units/standards need to be taught prior to those testing windows.

-• Note when you start the unit and note the last day (assessment or reteaching day).
+Note when you start the unit and note the last day (assessment or reteaching day).

-• Repeat for the entire year.
+Repeat for the entire year.

-Now that you have your original draft, my guess is you didn’t have enough time or space.
-If you did, glorious!
-Go back and add in a day for each quiz and a reteaching day for each quiz.
-Add in a second lesson day for those lessons YOU KNOW will need more than one day.
-Use the publisher’s outline as another resource to check your decisions against.
+If you have additional time: Go back and add in a second lesson day for those lessons YOU KNOW will need more than one day.
+Use the publisher’s outline as another resource to check your decisions against, but you know what is typically tough and where you may need additional days.

 If you didn’t have enough time, now begin to do the pruning but first, be well informed: